rdmpage/afd-harvest/README.md

 PUBLICATION_GUID | The GUID for this publication record.
 PUBLICATION_LAST_UPDATE | The timestamp of the last update to this publication.
 PARENT_PUBLICATION_GUID | The GUID for the publication containing this publication (if any).

+## Gotchas

+The data files are not UTF-8 encoded so we need to convert them, see encode.php.